US Orders Only: $9.95 Flat Rate

 Figures, Animals and Vehicles

 These items help to provide life to your building or structure.
-How many times do you find a Gas Station or Garage without people, maybe a dog or cat, and a car in for repair or being worked on?
+How often do you find a Gas Station or Garage without people, maybe a dog or cat, and a car in for repair or being worked on?
 Never!
-Maybe the car is up on jack stands with one or two wheels removed.
-Maybe you can have the mechanic under the car with just their legs sticking out.
-If you have a vehicle with a detailed engine compartment, raise the hood or maybe even remove the hood.
+Perhaps the car is up on jack stands with one or two wheels removed.
+You could have the mechanic under the car with just their legs sticking out.
+If you have a vehicle with a detailed engine compartment, raise or remove the hood.
 If you remove the hood, place it on some saw horses so it is not just lying on the ground.
-Make sure the engine is dirty as many model vehicles come with really shiny chromes engines.
-Don’t forget to open a vehicle door or trunk of possible.
+Ensure the engine is dirty, as many model vehicles have shiny chrome engines.
+Don’t forget to open a vehicle door or trunk if possible

 Fence and gates

-Fences are used to establish accent boundaries for homes, to keep animals and livestock in and to keep people out.
-Each one is different and depending on the funds or materials available, are vastly different from location to location.
-They can be wood, rocks, wire, metals poles or want ever.
-For your building, you do not have to have a complete fence, but just a partial to give the impression of a larger fenced area.
-Do not forget a gate next to the house or to allow vehicle in.
+Fences establish accent boundaries for homes, keep animals and livestock in, and keep people out.
+Each fence is different and, depending on the funds or materials available, vastly differs from location to location.
+They can be wood, rocks, wire, metal poles, or whatever.
+You do not have to have a complete fence for your building, but just a partial to give the impression of a larger fenced area.
+Do not forget a gate next to the house or to allow vehicles in.

-Make the fence look old with a few broken or even a new pickets or slats and maybe the barbed or just wire fence only partially attached to the posts.
-Finally, do not forget the weeds that grow up around and next to the fence, along with maybe a Keep out Sign and trash and tumbleweeds that collect at the bottom of the fence thanks to the wind.
+Make the fence look old with a few broken or even new pickets or slats, and maybe the barbed or wire fence is only partially attached to the posts.
+Finally, do not forget the weeds that grow up around and next to the fence, along with maybe a Keep Out sign and trash and tumbleweeds that collect at the bottom of the fence, thanks to the wind.

 Your next trip to the store….

-Next time you are in the store shopping, take a look at the items for sale.
-Not for what they were originally made for, but for what you can use them for to detail your buildings and structures.
+Next time you shop in the store, look at the items for sale.
+Not for what they were originally made for, but for what you can use to detail your buildings and structures

 This is just a sample of things you can do add details to your buildings or structures.
 Take a look at books on the time period you model and look past the building and structures.
 What else is in the photographs?
 The same applies to walking and looking around your house and town.
 Look past the buildings and structures to see what makes the areas look “lived in” or show the presence or people and animals…